dasmithii/stim/README.txt

 OVERVIEW:

-    stim is an optimizing brainfuck-to-C compiler.
+    stim is an optimizing brainfuck-to-C transpiler.